The Local Lemma is asymptotically tight for SAT: More About the Class MU(1) and the Neighborhood Conjecture

-Finally we mention the question whether $f_1(k)=f_2(k)$ for all $k$.
-In other words, we ask whether we lose by selecting the $k$ vertices farthest from the root when making a MU(1) $k$-CNF formula from a binary tree.
-It should be mentioned that $f(k)=f_1(k)$ is also open, but $f_1(k)=f_2(k)$ seems to be a simpler question as both functions are computable.
-Computing their values up to $k=7$ we found these values agreed.
-To gain more insight we computed the corresponding size functions too and found that $f_1(k,d)=f_2(k,d)$ for $k\le6$ and all $d>f_1(k)$.
-But for $k=7$, where $f_1(7)=f_2(7)=17$ we found the following surprising result: $f_1(7,d)=f_2(7,d)$ for $19\le d\le 25$, but $f_1(7,18)=10,197,246,480,846$, while $f_2(7,18)=10,262,519,933,858$.
-In other words, there exist $(7,18)$-trees, but the smallest $(7,18)$-CNF formulas cannot be obtained from them.
-Does this indicate that all other equalities are coincidences and $f_1$ and $f_2$ will eventually diverge?
+Finally, we mention the question whether $\f(k)=f_1(k)+1$ for all $k$.
+(The $+1$ term comes from us defining these functions inconsistently.
+While $f(k)$ and $f_1(k)$ is traditionally defined as the {\em largest} value $d$ with all $(k,d)$-CNF satisfiable or no $(k,d)$-CNF in MU(1) exist, respectively, it was more convenient for us to define $\f(k)$ as the {\em smallest} value $d$ for which $(k,d)$-trees exist.)
+This question asks if one necessarily loses (in the maximal number of appearances of a variable) by selecting the $k$ vertices farthest from the root when making an MU(1) $k$-CNF formula from a binary tree.
+As mentioned above, $f(k)=f_1(k)$ is also open, but $\f(k)=f_1(k)+1$ seems to be a simpler question as both functions are computable.
+Computing their values up to $k=8$ we found these values agreed.
+To gain more insight we computed the corresponding size functions too and found that $\f(k,d)=f_1(k,d)$ for $k\le7$ and all $d>f_1(k)$ with just a single exception.
+We have $f_1(7)=17$ and $f_1(7,18)=10,197,246,480,846<\f(7,18)=10,262,519,933,858$.
+We also found $f_1(8,d)=\f(8,d)$ for $f_1(8)=29<d\le33$.
+Is $f_1(7,18)<\f(7,18)$ the exception or will it turn into the rule for larger values?
+Does it indicate that $\f(k)$ and $f_1(k)+1$ will eventually diverge?

-A related algorithmic question is whether the somewhat simpler structure of $(k,d)$-trees can be used to find an algorithm computing $f_2(k)$ substantially faster than the algorithm of Hoory and Szeider \cite{HSCompMU} for computing $f_1(k)$.
+A related algorithmic question is whether the somewhat simpler structure of $(k,d)$-trees can be used to find an algorithm computing $\f(k)$ substantially faster than the algorithm of Hoory and Szeider \cite{HSCompMU} for computing $f_1(k)$.
 Such an algorithm would give useful estimates for $f_1(k)$ and also $f(k)$.
 At present we use a similar (and similarly slow) algorithm for either function.